 - When drilling down into the compile-time run which is then executed, you see that lots of time is spent inside typo3.flow:objectmanagement:compiletime:finalize -- 1.2 of a total of 1.5 seconds. (before-compiletime.png)

 - If there were no changes to the source files, the CoreCommandController::compileCommand just returns early

 - Actually, you see that we only need to fully initialize the object manager in the compile command if anything changed.

 Goal: If no changes occured, do not run the typo3.flow:objectmanagement:compiletime:finalize command, such that the compile-time run only runs for 0.3 seconds in my case.

 - After the optimization is applied, you see inside comparison-before-after.png that the runtime goes down from about 3.1 to 1.8 seconds if there were no changes to source files.

 This is mostly work in progress and meant as a discussion base

 See the attached changeset at https://review.typo3.org/#/c/15472/ for a WIP implementation

-Updated by Christopher Hlubek almost 9 years ago
+Updated by Christopher Hlubek about 9 years ago

 I found another way of speeding up the compilation.
 We should try if http://review.typo3.org/15580 works correctly and reliable for code recompilation.
 At least for most non-Flow core code this should be a sufficient and dramatic improvement since no command execution is necessary, which I think causes most of the delay.